justpods/justcard/README.md

-# Just-Card
+# Just: _Card Game_

-Just a Card game from Python
+Just a card game that build from Python.
+The main propose is playing with websocket server that able to play some game together with any connected servers.

 ## Features